Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 Ocarina of Time

-Final Thoughts: Are We Looking at it Through Rose-Tinted Glasses?
+Final Thoughts: Are We Looking at It Through Rose-Tinted Glasses?

 Ocarina of Time